Introduction to Creative Writing

 IV.
 Learning Objectives

-B. Recognizing basic literary conventions in at least one of the conventional literary modes, such as poetry, drama, fiction.
+- Analyze basic literary conventions in at least two of the conventional literary modes, such as poetry, drama, fiction, creative non-fiction.

-D. Receiving and giving criticism on material presented in class.
+- Receive and give constructive criticism on material presented in class.

 V. Academic Integrity and Student Conduct